OCA/stock-logistics-reporting/stock_average_daily_sale/readme/ROADMAP.rst

-* Move the filter on saturday/sunday to configuration parameters
+* Allow to exclude specific days
 * An extensible data gathering query
+* Make it timezone compliant